priyanka7411/trading-backtester/README.md

 *Built with ❤️ for learning and portfolio demonstration*
 *Showcasing data science skills in quantitative finance*
-*Demonstrating OOP, algorithm development, and financial analysis*
+*Demonstrating OOP, algorithm development, financial engineering, and backtesting*